zzfima/RabbitMQ/README.md

 # RabbitMQ + Grafana + Prometheus
-Finally you will be able run RabbitMQ producer, consumers and visualize it on Grafana web metrics UI My OS windows 10, no dockers/kubernetis.
+### after finish this document you will be able run RabbitMQ producer, consumers and visualize it on Grafana web metrics UI
+My OS windows 10, no dockers/kubernetis.

 The metrics chaine are: RabbitMQ -> rabbitmq_exporter -> Prometheus -> Grafana